sherwinee/tp/docs/DeveloperGuide.md

 </box>

 ### Launch and shutdown

 1. Initial launch

     1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file<br> Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences